yashap/parker/FEATURE_LIST.md

 What am I planning to work on next?

-- Auth
-  - Figure out this weird bug where login fails with a "try refresh token", that only seems to be cleared by wiping the device
 - Real implementation of parking spot bookings and time rules (landlord and BE)
   - BE remaining, for time rules:
     - Time rule overrides have been added, but need the same level of basic test coverage as time rules